forman/extendit/README.md

    further down the hierarchy using source prefix `./`

-If we also have resource dependencies (`*.css`, `*.json`, `*.svg`, ...), we first import import TypeScript source dependencies, then separated by a newline, insert resource dependencies in the same order as source dependencies.
+If we also have resource dependencies (`*.css`, `*.json`, `*.svg`, ...), we first import TypeScript source dependencies, then separated by a newline, insert resource dependencies in the same order as source dependencies.